luxonis/depthai-docs-website/source/pages/api.rst

 .. code-block:: bash

-  sudo curl -fL http://docs.luxonis.com/_static/install_dependencies.sh | bash
+  bash -c "$(curl -fL http://docs.luxonis.com/_static/install_dependencies.sh)"

-Close and re-open thr terminal somdow after this command.
+Close and re-open the terminal window after this command.

-Have an M1 Mac?
-See `here <https://github.com/luxonis/depthai/issues/299#issuecomment-757110966>`__ for some additional steps that are required until HomeBrew is fully natively supported on M1 macOS.
+The script also works on M1 Macs, Homebrew being installed under Rosetta 2, as some Python packages are still missing native M1 support.
+In case you already have Homebrew installed natively and things don't work, see `here <https://github.com/luxonis/depthai/issues/299#issuecomment-757110966>`__ for some additional troubleshooting steps.

 Raspberry Pi OS
 ***************